Casthecat/bookscraper/README.md

 - A modern React visualization frontend
 - Engineering principles like concurrency, schema migration, and modular design
 - Full end-to-end data pipeline from collection → processing → visualization

-Perfect for showcasing SWE skills in scraping, system design, and front-end engineering.